ibm-cloud-docs/assistant/dialog-responses-json.md

         "response_type": "channel_transfer",
         "channels": [
           {
-            "channel": "slack"
+            "channel": "whatsapp"
           }
         ],
-        "message_to_user": "Click the link to transfer this conversation from Slack to the web chat.", "transfer_info": {
+        "message_to_user": "Click the link to connect with an agent using our website.", "transfer_info": {
           "target": {
             "chat": {